ylab-hi/ScanExitronLR/README.md

 `bgzip` is part of the [htslib](http://www.htslib.org/), which you most likely already have installed if you care about BAM files.
 Otherwise, you can get it [here](http://www.htslib.org/).
 It is important to note that if you download the [latest GENCODE release](https://www.gencodegenes.org/human/) it will be in the gzip form, not bgzip.
 You will need to run `gzip -d` and then `bgzip`.

 ScanExitronLR utilizes the `gffutils` package, which requires an SQL-lite database of the annotation file.
 You do not need to provide such a file, as ScanExitronLR will create one if one is not found, though it may take ~20 minutes to build.
-It will be saved as `your_annotation.gtf.gz.db` in the same location as your annotation.
+It will be saved as `your_annotation.gtf.gz.db` in the same location as your annotation and will not need to be built again.
 In addition, we require a tabix index, and it will be created if one is not found.
 This should only take seconds.
 It will be saved as `your_annotation.gtf.gz.tbi`.

 Thus, if you are running ScanExitronLR on a shared server and using a shared annotation database, you may not have writing privelages in the shared space.
 You will need to copy your annotation file to your local directory.

-To run ScanExitron2 in extract mode, simply run
+To run ScanExitronLR in extract mode, simply run

 ```bash
 selr extract ...